aollivierre/chromeextensions/Genesys/GenesysCloud-DR-Apps/App1-GenesysCloudDR-Shortcut/README.md

 - The self-contained VBS scripts (`CreateDRShortcut.vbs`, etc.) are the most reliable way to create the correct shortcut with proper quotes around the paths.
 - If you're having issues with quotes in paths, use the self-contained VBS scripts as they have the correct format hardcoded.
 - If you encounter issues with one approach, try another as they use different methods of creating the shortcut.
 - When checking the shortcut in the properties window, be aware that the Target field may appear truncated due to Windows display limitations.
 This does not affect functionality.
+- If you're seeing Windows Script Host popups during installation, change the installation command to use `wscript.exe //B` instead of `cscript //nologo`.